 You will be contacted by a nurse case manager from the Protect Purdue Health Center.
 You will be required to self-isolate and not attend classes, report to work or participate in any other public activity.
 A nurse case manager will help you coordinate the self-isolation process.
 After you have completed the self-isolation period PPHC will provide you with the documentation necessary to return to campus activity.

 I am in the area, but I take all my courses online and I believe coming to campus to be tested will put me at risk.
 Can I be exempt from this process?

 If a student is not compliant with the requests in the surveillance notification email, a referral is made to the Office of the Dean of Students for follow-up according to the Student Code of Conduct expectations.

 If an employee is not compliant, they are subject to appropriate disciplinary action up to and including termination of employment.

 I read the email requiring me to be tested after the required testing window has passed.
 What do I do now?

 Tests by PPHC are primarily saliva-based.
 In addition to being highly accurate and reducing discomfort for the patient, saliva-based sampling is also safer for both the patient and the healthcare workers administering the test compared to Nasal or Nasal Pharyngeal swabs, as nasal swabs require both parties to stand in close proximity and can cause a gag or sneeze reflex, which increases the risk of exposure for both.

 Additionally, saliva-based sampling allows a greater number of patients tests to be monitored at once — a single healthcare worker can simultaneously monitor eight patients collecting a saliva sample, whereas only one patient can be monitored and swabbed at a time with the nasal swab method.

 Nasal swabs are also available for use when needed, at the discretion of Protect Purdue Health Center staff.
-All tests at TREC are PCR viral tests.
+All tests conducted by PPHC are PCR viral tests.